chaance/vitest-axe/README.md

 See the [`README` for the original package](https://github.com/nickcolley/jest-axe/blob/main/README.md) for usage details.

+> [!IMPORTANT]
+> There is currently a [bug in `happy-dom`](https://github.com/capricorn86/happy-dom/issues/978) related to its implementation of `Node.prototype.isConnected`.
+[This causes compatibility issues with Axe,](https://github.com/dequelabs/axe-core/issues/4087) which means that this library will not work if your [Vitest environment](https://vitest.dev/guide/environment.html#test-environment) is set to `happy-dom`.

 ## Installation

 This module should be installed as one of your project's `devDependencies`: